 Table Trac Announces Cash Dividend

-/EIN News/ -- MINNETONKA, Minn., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Table Trac Inc. (the “Company”) (OTCQX: TBTC) today announced that its board of directors has declared a cash dividend on the Company’s common stock of $0.02 per share.
+MINNETONKA, Minn., Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Table Trac Inc. (the "Company") TBTC today announced that its board of directors has declared a cash dividend on the Company's common stock of $0.02 per share.
 The dividend is payable on December 27, 2022, to shareholders of record at the close of business on December 9, 2022.

 About Table Trac, Inc.